 Research & Publications

 Dr. Matthew Cartter is the State Epidemiologist for the State of Connecticut Department of Public Health.
-He is an adjunct associate professor in the Department of Community Medicine and Health Care at the University of Connecticut School of Medicine and an associate clinical professor of Epidemiology and Public Health at the Yale University School of Medicine.
-He teaches a course for Masters in Public Health students on acute disease outbreak investigations at both UConn and Yale.
+He is an adjunct associate professor in the Department of Community Medicine and Health Care at the University of Connecticut School of Medicine and an associate clinical professor of Epidemiology and Public Health at the Yale University School of Public Health.
 Dr. Cartter is a past president of the Council of State and Territorial Epidemiologists.
 His research interests include the history of epidemics.

 Education & Training

 - MDUniversity of Rochester (1980)

 - Epidemic Intelligence Service OfficerUnited States Public Health Service

 |Pump Handle Award||Council of State and Territorial Epidemiologists (CSTE)||2010|